isomerpages/nlb-biblioasia/_videos/From Book to Cook/The Curry Chronicles.md

 description: ""
 third_nav_title: From Book to Cook
 ---
 #### What would a 100-year-old rendang recipe taste like?
-Catch the first episode of our new cooking series on 7 April and find out!
+Join chef Devagi Sanmugam in the first episode of our new cooking series on 7 April to find out!

 ![](/images/Videos:%20From%20Book%20to%20Cook/devagi%20makes%20mrs%20kinseys%20rendang%202.png)
 <div style="background-color: white;">Chef Devagi Sanmugam squeezes the grated coconut by hand to get coconut milk, while Paddy grinds the spices on the grinding stone.</div>